5 Ways to Get Investing Ideas

 Diversification

-Once you establish the minimum number of securities you need, you can now start handpicking stock symbols by using a trading strategy.
-You can also create a mix of these strategies to get the best of each strategy.
+Once you establish the minimum number of securities you need, you can start handpicking stock symbols by using a trading strategy.
+You can also create a mix of these strategies to get the best of each one.

 The best way to start when buying stocks is to buy what you know, not trying to follow stock tips or read a bunch of technical analysis that you cannot follow.
 Think of it this way: if you already know a company, they have done well enough in the past to already become a household name today.
 This gives you, as the investor, a big advantage; you can see how that company is doing just by looking at their stores and reading normal business news.